sergeyfarin/pyqt-fit/README.txt

 PyQt-Fit is a regression toolbox in Python with simple GUI and graphical tools to check your results.
-It currently handles regression based on user-defined functions with user-defined residuals (i.e. parametric regression) or non-parametric regression, either local-constant or local-linear, with the option to provide your own.
-The GUI currently provides an interface only to parametric regression.
+It currently handles regression based on user-defined functions with user-defined residuals (i.e. parametric regression) or non-parametric regression, either local-constant or local-polynomial, with the option to provide your own.
+There is also a full-GUI access, that currently provides an interface only to parametric regression.

 The GUI for 1D data analysis is invoked with: